web-push-libs/web-push-php/doc/notification.md

 To reach the client (web browser), you need to send a Notification.

 It may have a payload.
 In this case, the payload will be encrypted on server side and decrypted by the client.
 The payload may be a string, or a JSON object.
-The structure of the later is described in the next section.
+The structure of the latter is described in the next section.

 ```php
 <?php